Bacon. Pork Chops. Sausage. Ham.

 Some stuff was still usable.
 A couple bolts of synthetic weave and some piles of rope I’d already used to make a comfortable hammock, even some preserves to eat which had a horrible acrid taste but hadn’t made me sick.
 If I were ever able to get the machines back online, there was a mass-fab unit in the corner which I might be able to use to print pretty much anything I could ever want.

 I mean, it’d never happen, but I had the rest of my life out here, why not dream a little.

 I grabbed my bundle of wood and went back into the fading afternoon.
 For fire, at least, I had all the technology I’d ever need, in the palm of my hand.

 Another lightning blade popped into being in front of my outstretched palm, tiny this time, like a knife, but still crackling and sparking, and still hot as ever, and I pushed it into the wood.
 I’d learned the wood needed to be dry or else the water exploded and scalded you, but this stuff was good and flared into a blaze after just a couple of seconds.
 I wasn’t sure if my swords could even cut things so much as they just melted them with incredibly intense heat.

-“Okay,” I coughed, choking on my own throat.
+“Okay,” I coughed, watching the fire catch and dance, and choking on my own throat.
 I realized I hadn’t said a word out loud to anyone in days, and swallowed heavily.
 “Okay, now how do I turn you into bacon?”